ibm-cloud-docs/cloud-infrastructure/mysql-db-migration-script-python.md

 Complete the following steps to clone and run the database migration script:

-1. Run the following commands to clone the public GitHub repository:
+1. Run the following command to clone the public GitHub repository.

     ```sh
     git clone https://github.com/IBM-Cloud/vpc-migration-tools.git
     ```
     {: pre}

+1. Go to the `mysql` folder.
     ```sh
     cd vpc-migration-tools/db-migration/mysql
     ```
     {: pre}

-2. Install the prerequisites modules for Python by running the following commands:
+1. Install the prerequisites modules for Python by running the following commands:

     ```sh
     pip3 install -U pip setuptools